Shake Shack Fries – Comprehensive guide

 2. Cheese Fries

-- What’s in It: The same fries covered in a warm mix of cheddar and American cheese sauce.
+- What’s in it: The same fries covered in a warm mix of cheddar and American cheese sauce.

 - Why It’s Good: The cheese is melty and sticks to the fries’ ridges.
 It’s messy but so worth it like nachos, but better.